Fish and fish products

 Carry-over of additives

 If an ingredient contains an additive, the additive could be present in a final product.
 For example, if cooked crustacea that is intended for use in the manufacture of a seafood broth contains 25mg/kg of sulphur dioxide, it is likely all or most of this will be present in the final product.
-Therefore, the manufacturer must consider this before adding additional preservatives, to ensure the maximum permitted level of sulphur dioxide (30mg/kg) is not exceeded (refer to table 3).
+Therefore, the manufacturer must consider this before adding additional preservatives, to ensure the maximum permitted level of sulphur dioxide (30mg/kg for uncooked crustacea) is not exceeded.

 When using an additive in food, GMP must be used, which means using the lowest level possible of an additive to achieve its function (e.g. preservation) which will leave the least residue in the final food.

 Chemical and natural toxin uptake occurs during the normal life cycle of fish.
 Maximum limits for chemicals and toxicants such as arsenic, mercury and lead are the safe legal limits of natural and man-made contaminants tolerated in fish and fish products.
-These limits are determined based on where the fish was harvested and its feeding habits.
-[Standard 1.4.1].
+These limits are determined based on where the fish was harvested and their feeding habits, Standard 1.4.1. - Contaminants and natural toxicants.

 Maximum level of histamine

 Histamine is a naturally produced toxin, which can cause food poisoning.
-It is an indicator of decomposition and increased levels of histamine may be linked to inappropriate standards of hygiene and handling [Standard 2.2.3].
+It is an indicator of decomposition and increased levels of histamine may be linked to inappropriate standards of hygiene and handling Standard 2.2.3 - Fish and fish products.

-The level of histamine in fish or fish products must not exceed the following levels for the species of the families Clupeidae, Scrombridae, Scrombresocidae Coryphaenidae, and Pomatomidae:
+The level of histamine in fish or fish products must not exceed 200mg/kg.

 Read about naturally occurring seafood toxins for more information on histamine poisoning, other types of shellfish poisoning and ciguatera poisoning.